phansch/mini_rfc_for_cargo_lint_configuration/README.md

 cyclomatic_complexity = { state = "allow", threshold = 30 }
 ```

-The next section discusses the different places where the lint configuration could be stored.
+The next section discusses the different places where the lint configuration
+could be stored.
 There are upsides and downsides for each of the locations.

 ### Which configuration file?

 #### Cargo.toml

-The `Cargo.toml` is already used for configuring project and workspace level settings.
+The `Cargo.toml` is already used for configuring project and workspace level
+settings.
 I suppose most users would expect to find lint configuration in here.

 Using the `Cargo.toml` to configure lints would need a new `[lints]` section.

-Rust is weird because we have the built-in lints (via `cargo check`) and then tool lints which use the same mechanism but through a different command line interface.
-For users it is not immedeately visible that both commands work with the same underlying system.
-Therefore, new users may not expect to be able to configure tool lints through a Cargo configuration file.
+Rust is different compared to other languages because we have the built-in lints
+(via `cargo check`) and then tool lints which use the same mechanism but through
+a different command line interface.
+For users it may not be immedeately clear that
+both commands work with the same underlying system.
+Therefore, new users may not
+expect to be able to configure tool lints through a Cargo configuration file.

 - Pro: Everyone already has it.
 No need for additional files.
 -